42nd (Hertfordshire) Company, Imperial Yeomanry: Operations from Krugersdorp

 At the end of January six men of 42nd Company forming part of a convoy escort were involved in an action at Modderfontein.
 The convoy was attacked at a pass in the Gatrand mountains on 25 January, but the yeomanry rearguard was able to hold off the attackers while the South Wales Borderers manned the pass and saw the convoy safely to Modderfontein.
 Next day the town was surrounded by Boers under Jan Smuts and subjected to intense fire.
-Lieutenant Dymoke Green of 59th (Oxfordshire) Company, IY, (formerly a trooper in 42nd Company) volunteered to take party to hold a dominating kopje.
+Lieutenant George Dymoke Green of 59th (Oxfordshire) Company, IY, (formerly a trooper in 42nd Company) volunteered to take party to hold a dominating kopje.
 The party, including the Hertfordshire men, held out for two days.
 Lieutenant Green was killed, but all six men of 42nd Company survived to be taken prisoner: they were released after 12 hours.

 In early February Capt Gilliat was returning to Krugersdorp by train from leave in Durban.
 Outside Graylingstadt, near Heidelberg, the train was stopped by a mine and attacked by a party of Boers.
 Many of the officers aboard having left the train earlier, Gilliat was the only officer present, and he had only seven armed men from assorted units.
 They kept up a spirited defence while their ammunition lasted, losing two killed and two wounded, together with two civilian passengers killed.
 Gilliat was negotiating a safe conduct for the civilians and the Boers were looting the train when they were driven off by shellfire as a relieving force arrived.
 Gilliat resumed his position as OC Mounted Troops at Krudersdorp, and over the next two months he and his men patrolled the local area.
 At one point Hart's column carried out a setpiece attack on the Lossberg.
 Gilliat and his four squadrons galloped round the left flank of the objective, without coming under fire, only to discover that the Boers had already left on the approach of another British column of which Hart had been unaware.